How To Make The Best Pancakes

 You can find my favourite recipes and some useful hints and tips on how to make the best pancakes below.

 These are the classic Shrove Tuesday Pancake.
 I love them served the traditional way with just a little butter, a squeeze of lemon and a tiny sprinkle of sugar.
 But feel free to fill or top them any way you like.

 Useful Tips – How To Make The Best Pancakes

 Try and use a good non-stick frying pan about 20cm wide.
-You could go mad and invest in a proper Crepe pan if you can justify the expense.
+You could go mad and invest in a proper Crêpe pan if you can justify the expense.

 Let the batter rest before use.
 This has the effect of softening the starch cells allowing the pancakes to be thinner without being tough.

 It’s a good idea to have two pans going at the same time to speed things up a bit.

 Your pan should be hot but not too hot, if it’s smoking it’s too hot!